 1. Cité des Sciences et de l’Industrie (Museum of Sciences and Industry)

 This museum, which is the largest science museum in all of Europe, is one of the best kid-friendly museums in Paris.
 They’ll love the large playground and exciting exhibits, all created with kids in mind, like the Géode IMAX theatre, the submarine or the planetarium.
-The "permanent collection" of the Cité des Sciences is the Explora Collection, with highly interactive attractions that will amaze even the youngest kids.
+The "permanent collection" of the Cité des Sciences is the Explora Collection, with highly interactive attractions that will amaze kids of all ages.
 The collection is built around 11 different themes: Light, Sound, Math, Genetics, Image, the Ocean, Space Exploration, Transportation, Energy, Rocks and Volcanoes, Stars and Galaxies.
-Everything is located around the main central hall, making it easy for navigation in and out of these different departments.
-And if you want to see more, there are always temporary exhibitions related to science of life science.
+Everything is located around the main central hall, making it easy to navigate in and out of these different departments.
+And if you want to see more, there are always temporary exhibitions related to life sciences.
 For an educational yet still engaging and hands-on experience, this museum is the way to go.

 This museum, which focuses on the history of funfairs and carnivals, is a fascinating place to explore, especially with kids.
 Discover the four different exhibits, which are more like worlds of their own: the Theater of Marvels, the Venetian Salons, the Green Theater, and the Fairground Art Museum.
 Each world has its own theme and many curated antique items.
 There are also opportunities for guest participation!
 The only way to tour this museum is by booking a guided tour in advance, but it is really worth it to have a one-on-one experience at this beautiful museum.
 Truly a great kid-friendly museum in Paris.

 Address: 53 Avenue des Terroirs de France, 75012

 Hours: 10:00am to 6:00pm by reservation only.
 Book your guided tour here